JasminInsights/Data-Analyst-Portfolio/README.md

 Technology: Tidyverse

 Education
-University of Colorado, Boulder: Master of Science - MS, Data Science, Dec 2022 - Dec 2024

-The University of the West Indies, Mona: Bachelor's degree, Biochemistry and Molecular Biology, 2019 - 2022

-Pre University School: Associate's degree, Science and Mathematics, 2017 - 2019
+University of Louisiana : Masters of Public Health , October 2024- May 2026

+University of Maryland Eastern Shore: Bachelors of Science in Rehabilitaion Science , December 2017

 Certificates
 The best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be as an indirect result.
 Here's a list of the ones I have (in reverse-chronological order, with the date of completion in brackets):